ozwillo/ozwillo-doc/_includes/5-api-reference.md

 </div>

 Returns a JSON Web Key Set containing the public key.
 See the <a href="https://tools.ietf.org/html/draft-ietf-jose-json-web-key-18" target="_blank">RFC</a> for more informations about JWKS.

+Note that this API requires Basic authentication not for security concerns, but actually only so we can track who calls it and at which frequency.

 <hr/>